julianlam/feps/fep/8b32/fep-8b32.md

 - Signatures: EdDSA

 >[!WARNING]
 >`eddsa-jcs-2022` cryptosuite specification is not stable and may change before it becomes a W3C Recommendation.
-In particular, the processing of nested objects is not [well defined](https://github.com/w3c/vc-di-eddsa/issues/81).

 ### Backward compatibility